bigdatagenomics/mango/docs/cloud/emr.rst

 Running Mango Standalone
 ========================

-This section explains how to run the Mango browser and the Mango notebook without Docker.
+This section explains how to run the Mango browser and the Mango notebook without Docker on EMR.

 Creating a Cluster
 ------------------

-Through the aws command line, create a new cluster:
+Through the AWS command line, create a new cluster:

 .. code:: bash

-  VERSION=0.0.1
+  VERSION=0.0.2

   aws emr create-cluster
   --release-label emr-5.18.0 \